-Presented by Villa Charities, Cultural Tuesdays is a series of illustrated talks at the Columbus Centre designed to engage our community on a wide range of topics, spanning from culture, lifestyle, history, cuisine, art and much more.
-Each month we present a series of events with a specially curated theme to explore art history, opera, film and the Renaissance.
+Cultural Tuesdays is a series of free illustrated talks at the Columbus Centre designed to engage our community on a wide range of topics, spanning from culture, lifestyle, history, cuisine, art and much more.
+Each month we present a series of events with a specially curated theme.

-Join us every Tuesday at 7:00pm in the Joseph D. Carrier Art Gallery.
-Free admission and no RSVP required.
-Light refreshments will be served.
+Join us every Tuesday at 7:00pm in the Joseph D. Carrier Art Gallery for Cultural Tuesdays, presented by Villa Charities.

 Upcoming Cultural Tuesdays Presentations